Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Experiments

 \subsection{Survival Analysis}

-In addition to the optimisation criteria of benign/adversarial accuracy and training time, prediction times, attack times, power consumption, batch size, and number of epochs were also collected to be used as covariates in the AFT model, $S_{\theta}(t)$.
+In addition to the optimisation criteria of benign/adversarial accuracy and training time, prediction times, attack times, power consumption, batch size, attack noise, and number of epochs were also collected to be used as covariates in the AFT model, $S_{\theta}(t)$.
 To fit the AFT model and to plot the effect of the covariates, the \texttt{lifelines} Python package was used~\cite{lifelines}.
-The Weibull, Log Logistic, and Log Normal AFT models (see Section~\ref{aft}) were also compared.
+The Weibull, Log Logistic, and Log Normal AFT models (see Section~\ref{aft}) were compared as per Section~\ref{best-fit}.